Phobos Emerges as a Formidable Threat in Q1 2024, LockBit Stays in the Top Spot Ransomware in Q1 2024

 Phobos Emerges as a Formidable Threat in Q1 2024, LockBit Stays in the Top Spot: Ransomware in Q1 2024

-LockBit continues to reign with black horse Phobos coming in second
+LockBit stays as most active group, with dark horse Phobos and 8Base coming in second

 Trend threat intelligence revealed that ransomware groups started relatively slow this year, with 2,661,519 ransomware threats detected and blocked by Trend Micro across email, URL, and file layers.
 This is less than half of the detected and blocked ransomware threats recorded in the first half of 2023, which racked up 6.7 million total detections.

 Meanwhile, StopCrypt followed closely behind Phobos, making up 1.4% of the first quarter detections in 2024.
-The gang was most active in January with almost the same number of detections as Phobos, at 238, which is 64.5% of LockBit’s 369 detections for that month.
-Earlier this year, a new StopCrypt variantnew StopCrypt variant with a multi-stage execution process using shellcodes for evasion was observed in the wild.
+The gang was most active in January with almost the same number of detections as Phobos, at 238, 35.5% less than LockBit’s 369 detections for that month.
+Earlier this year, a new StopCrypt variant with a multistage execution process using shellcodes for evasion was observed in the wild.

 The relatively new player, TargetCompany, comes in fourth, with 571 total hits in the first quarter, making up 1.3% of total detections.
 Major player Conti follows closely behind with 554 detections; It should be noted that our telemetry detects the LockBit Green version as Conti, from which the version is based.
 Conti’s high number of detections could also be attributed to other ransomware groups using its leaked ransomware.
 While it didn’t make the top five most prolific ransomware families in the first quarter of this year, notorious BlackCat follows Conti by file detection, with 496 hits.